 The Asian portion of Disney’s Animal Kingdom is full of shows and entertainment.
-Between the performance spectacles on the lagoon to the UP! show, UP!
-A Great Bird Adventure, there is a ton to keep you occupied.
+Between the performance spectacles on the lagoon to the Feathered Friends in Flight show, there is a ton to keep you occupied.
 There are also two fantastic attractions in the Asia section: Kali River Rapids and Expedition Everest.

 Add Kali River Rapids to the hottest part of the afternoon in your Animal Kingdom itinerary so that you can cool off and get dry again before heading into someplace that’s air conditioned.
 After than, wander through the jungle following the Maharajah Jungle Trek path and get a snack.
 The vegetation and structures of the Asia area make it gorgeous and a bit more quiet than Africa, so it’s nice and relaxing.

 Tip: enjoy the Maharajah Jungle Trek at your leisure, as it’s a great walk-through activity very near Kali River Rapids.